-As computing power gets better, I believe that tools can start helping us make better time-critical decisions, instead of simply taking an input and executing.
+As computing power gets better, I believe that tools can start helping us make better time-critical decisions, instead of simply following a list of inflexible steps.

 For dense and complex geometry, determining where to place each joint can be a difficult and tedious task.
 Most automatic skeletonizers don't do a good job of determining the proper placement.
 What if a computer could label the different parts of the mesh (like body parts) and generate a skeleton from that?